grumets/nimmbus/API/README.md

   * RATING=
   * TARGET_#=
   * TARGET_ROLE_#=

-To manage targets of a feedback, only two strategies are available at the moment:
+To manage targets of a feedback, there are three strategies are available at the moment:
- 1. Neither target_# nor targer_role_# are described on the NB_RESOURCE:MODIFY, then ther targets of this feedback are not changed
+ 1. Neither TARGET_# nor TARGET_ROLE_# are described on the NB_RESOURCE:MODIFY, then the targets of this feedback are not changed
- 2. If one or more target_# and target_role_# couples are defined, then ALL the previous targets of this feedback are deleted and the new list is described.
+ 2. If one or more TARGET_# and TARGET_ROLE_# couples are defined, then ALL the previous targets of this feedback are deleted and the new list is described
- 3. There is also the possiblity of giving only one TARGET_1= empty, and this mean that the current targets are deleted on no one is added (so the feedback is at this moment without targets (that should not happen, in fact).
+ 3. There is also the possiblity of giving only one TARGET_1= empty, and this mean that the current targets are deleted on no one is added (so the feedback has no targets afther this modification (that should not happen, in fact)
+  * PUB_#=
+To manage publications within a feedback item, there are three strategies are available at the moment:
+ 1. PUB_# is not described on the NB_RESOURCE:MODIFY, then the publications of this feedback are not changed
+ 2. If one or more PUB_# are defined, then ALL the previous publications of this feedback are deleted and the new list is described
+ 3. There is also the possiblity of giving only one PUB_1= empty, and this mean that the current publications are deleted on no one is added

 * Resource Citation modification particulatities
   * IDENTIFIER=NB_RESOURCE:MODIFY&TYPE=CITATION